mantasmatelis/go-trie-url-route/README.md

 Based on https://github.com/ant0ine/go-json-rest with the kitchen-sink philosophy stuff removed (so much that I wouldn't particularly consider it a fork).

 It aims to be the innermost handler in a composition of handlers.
 It doesn't require methods to have http.HandlerFunc signature, as route paths are interface{}.
-(See example.go for usage details.)

 ## Install ##